National Highway 11 (India): Rewari bypass

-To create connectivity between NH 11 and NH 48 (Delhi-Jaipur national highway), a new stretch of NH 11 is being constructed bypassing Rewari city.
-The existing junction of NH 352 (Rohtak-Jhajjar-Rewari national highway) with NH 48 (Delhi-Jaipur national highway) will be the terminus or starting point of NH 11.
-The new alignment of NH 11 between NH 48 and Narnaul will bypass south of Rewari city and meet the existing Rewari-Narnaul road near Khori railway station.
-Thus vehicles going to or from Narnaul will not have to enter Rewari city.
+To create connectivity between NH 11 and NH 48 (Delhi-Jaipur national highway), a new stretch of NH 11 has been constructed bypassing Rewari city and ending at NH 352 (Rohtak-Jhajjar-Rewari national highway) and now this is the terminus or starting point of NH 11.
+From there, NH 352 joins NH 48 after less than a km.
+The new alignment of NH 11 between NH 48 and Narnaul bypasses south of Rewari city and meets the existing Rewari-Narnaul road near Khori railway station.
+Thus vehicles going from Narnaul beyond Rewari (say, towards Delhi) do not have to enter Rewari city.

+A stretch has been opened for public in the end of 2023.

-National Highway 11 (Old Number)
+National Highway 11 (old number)

 Earlier, the old route of NH 11 started from Rajasthan-Uttar Pradesh border and went through Bharatpur, Mahwa, Dausa, Jaipur and Ringas to Sikar and then further to Fatehpur, Ratangarh, Dungargarh and terminated at Bikaner on old NH 15.
 It was 531 km long.
 It connected popular tourist destinations Jaipur and Agra via the UNESCO World Heritage Site of Keoladeo National Park in Bharatpur.

 The new route starts from NH 48 (Delhi-Jaipur national highway) in Rewari district and goes through Narnaul, Chirawa and Jhunjhunu to meet the old NH 11 at Fatehpur.
 From Bikaner it continues to Jaisalmer.

-Road Construction
+Road construction

 NH 11 is being upgraded from Fatehpur to Rewari.

 This road also good news for Mandawa It is part of NH 11.
 This is Junction point on National Highway 352(Narwana-Jind-Rohtak-Rewari-Bawal) in Rewari in state of Haryana and other Junction point on NH 70(Munabao-Myajlar-Tanot) Myajlar in District Jaisalmer in the state of Rajasthan.
 The First Phase upgraded between Fatehpur to Jhunjhunu via Mandawa (0.00 to 49.00k.m.) by Tomar Construction Company New Delhi in the supervision of NHAI Office Churu.
 This NH 11 provides better connectivity between major cities Delhi, Rewari, Ateli, Narnaul, Singhana, Chirawa, Bagar, Jhunjhunu, Mandawa, Fatehpur, Rolsabsar Ratangarh, Rajaldesar, Dungargarh, Bikaner, Phalodi, Ramdevara, Pokharan, Jaisalmer, Myajlar.
 It also promotes Trade Tourism Commercials activity and also provide opportunities of employment in the state of Haryana and Rajasthan.